ashleemboyer/BannedOnMediumForThis/README.md

 ## Note for the founder of Medium:
+* I wonder if Medium will ever become profitable.
+People who rely on Medium as an income source should be very cautious about that because Medium can get into financial trouble very easily if there was a recession since the company isn't actually making any money.
 * Medium will **always** be in the shadow and will **always** be in second place compared to Twitter.

 ## Article that got me Banned: